apache/dubbo-go-samples/README.md

 * async: An async example.
 * attachment: An attachment example, to show how to use attachment to pass user data from the client to the server.
+* chain: Show an example of calling chain
+* config-api: Use API to config Dubbo-go
-* configcenter: uses of different config centers, including zookeeper, apollo and nacos at present.
+* configcenter: Uses of different config centers, including zookeeper, apollo and nacos at present.
+* context: Use context
-* direct: A direct invocation example.
+* direct: A direct invocation example
+* docker: Use Docker to package and run Dubbo-go application
 * filter: Some examples of different filter, including custom_filter and tpslimit
+* game: game service example
 * general: A general example
 * generic: A generic invocation example
+* group: Service group
 * helloworld: A 101 example
+* metric: Enable metrics in Dubbo-go application
+* multi-registry: Register services to different registry centers
+* multi-zone: Call Dubbo services from different zones
 * multi_registry: A multi-registry example
 * registry: uses of different registres, including kubernetes, nacos, etcd and service-discovery
 * router: router examples, including condition and tag
 * seata: A seata example
-* shop: Shop sample
+* shopping-center: A complete shopping sample
+* tls: Use TLS in Dubbo-go application
 * tracing: tracing example
-* game: game service example

 ## How To Run